 Any and all pertinent information should be given to the employees responsible for handling the shipment of the items.
 Employees assigned to handle the shipment of these items need to walk through the procedure in the preparation process.

-They must “demonstrate the correct application of documented procedures for the packing, labeling, marking and documentations requirements, as applicable to their job function.”
+They must “demonstrate the correct application of documented procedures for the packing, labeling, marking and documentation requirements, as applicable to their job function.”
 There must correct documentation on employees involved, and the date that instruction was provided to said employees.

 Employees are to be given periodic refreshers.
 The other option is to have them, on a periodic basis, demonstrate the proposed procedures.
 These are to be conducted every 2 weeks, or every time the regulations or procedures are changed.